Safe and sound advice

 - Installed two hand sanitiser points in all stations and keep them full and operational (if you come across any that you think may need to be topped up out with their regular schedule then please inform a member of staff immediately)

-- Whilst we do not guarantee physical distancing on board, we strongly encourage passengers to make sensible choices and practise this where possible.
+- Whilst we do not guarantee physical distancing on board, we strongly encourage passengers to make sensible choices and practice this where possible.
 To make this easier for passengers we recommend that you do not board a train unless you feel that it is safe to do so

 - Staff have been issued with face coverings for their use when out in the station or on the trains carrying out mandatory security checks.
 They are not required to wear a face-covering when working in the ticket office or a driver’s cab when they are physically separated from passengers.

 While we do all it can to ensure a safe journey for passengers, passengers do travel at their own risk and must make their own assessment if it is safe to board a train or a bus which may be running close to maximum capacity.